Pachucas

-Pachucas (from pachuca, the female counterpart to the pachuco) were Mexican American women who wore zoot suits during World War II, also known as "cholitas", "slick chicks", and "lady zoot suiters".
-The suit was a symbol of rebellion due to the rationing of cloth for the war effort.
-Wearing the longer and loose-fitting jackets and pants was therefore seen as being unpatriotic.
+Pachucas (from 'pachuca', the female counterpart to the 'pachuco') were Mexican-American women who rebelled during World War II, also known as "cholitas", "slick chicks", and "lady zoot suiters".
+The zoot suits they wore were a symbol of rebellion due to the rationing of cloth for the war effort, and to some, wearing the longer and loose-fitting jackets and pants was seen as being unpatriotic.

-The zoot suit was the most salient identifying feature of "pachuquismo", a Mexican American youth subculture.
-This subculture emerged during a time of increased racism and the fight for Mexican American rights and equality within American society.
+The zoot suit was the most salient identifying feature of "pachuquismo", a Mexican-American youth subculture.
+This subculture emerged during a time of increased racism and the fight for Mexican-American rights and equality within American society.
 Both men and women wore the fingertip coats, but for women it became more than just a style.
 Pachuca gangs, like the Black Widows and Slick Chicks, with their black drape jackets, tight skirts, fishnet stockings and heavily emphasized make-up, were ridiculed in the press.
-This was not just the case for pachuca women in gangs, but pachuca women in general.

 Participation in the movement was a way to openly challenge conventional notions of feminine beauty and sexuality, especially in Mexican culture.

 Zoot Suit Riots

 Las Pachucas or 'cholitas' were the female counterpart to the male zoot suiter, or pachuco.
 Las Pachucas were involved in much of the violence surrounding the Zoot Suit Riots, often in documentation being seen throwing things and yelling at law enforcement.
-Las Pachucas were unique in relation to their pachuco counterpart because of their newfound sexual and cultural identity, within both their own Mexican American communities and American society.
-Las Pachucas feminized the masculine style of dress by wearing, in addition to the coats, sheer blouses, shorter, pleated skirts, fishnet stockings or bobby socks, platform heels or sandals.
-Their use of make-up and beauty products was another identifying feature, as they wore dark lipstick and used foam inserts called rats to lift their hair up into a high bouffant/up do, and most often sported plucked and thin eye brows.
-Las Pachucas became a figure for Mexican American femininity and sexuality during the time of WWII and the Zoot suit riots due to their change in dress and use of make up that stood in stark contrast to previous conventional ideals within Mexican culture.
+Las Pachucas were unique in relation to their pachuco counterpart because of their newfound sexual and cultural identity, within both their own Mexican-American communities and American society.
+Las Pachucas feminized the masculine style of dress by wearing, in addition to the coats, sheer blouses, shorter, pleated skirts, fishnet stockings or bobby socks, and platform heels or sandals.
+Their use of make-up and beauty products was another identifying feature, as they wore dark lipstick and used foam inserts called rats to lift their hair up into a high bouffant/up do.
+Most often sported plucked and thin eye brows.
+Las Pachucas became a figure for Mexican-American femininity and sexuality during the time of WWII and the zoot suit riots, due to their change in dress and use of make up that stood in stark contrast to previous conventional ideals within Mexican culture.